Kitchen Design Tips

 Use the graph paper to produce a scale drawing of your kitchen both as a plan (top down) and as a view, ensuring that cabinets, appliances and sinks are in the optimum position for your needs.
 Check out the most common configurations here.

 You could use a kitchen design program from the Internet to draw your kitchen plan.
-The Magnet Kitchen Planner is one such program that will produce a workable set of plans.
+The Kitchen Planner is one such program that will produce a workable set of plans.
 And it’s free to use.
-Access it here:
+Access it by clicking here.

-Once you have your design drawn up you can send it to us for a free quote using our Contact Form
+Once you have your design drawn up (in any way you choose) you can bring it to us for a free quote.